Wigner crystallization of electrons in a one-dimensional lattice: a condensation in the space of states

 The occurrence of a WC is often argued by comparing the typical kinetic and Coulomb energies involved.
 Roughly speaking, the kinetic energy can be evaluated as $\hbar^2/(2 m^* r^2)$, where $m^*$ is the effective electron mass and $r$ the radius of the volume available to each electron, whereas the Coulomb energy can be taken as $e^2/r$, where $e$ is the electron charge.
-These two energies have the same value when $r_s \equiv r/a_\mathrm{B}=2$, $a_\mathrm{B}$ being the effective Bohr radius.
-Then one concludes that for $r_s$ sufficiently large a WC must show up.
+These two energies have the same value when $r_s \equiv r/a_{B}$, $a_{B}$ being the effective Bohr radius, is equal to the ``critical value'' ${r_s}_{c}=2$.
+Then one concludes that for $r_s > {r_s}_{c}$ a WC must show up.

-The above argument is quite dangerous to understand whether Wigner crystallization is a quantum phase transition (QPT) or a smooth crossover from two extreme types of GS.
-For a gas of $N_\mathrm{p}$ electrons confined in $d$ dimensions, the energy per particle of a \emph{bare} Coulomb potential scales as ${N_\mathrm{p}}^{d-1}$ for $d>1$, and as $\ln N_\mathrm{p}$ for $d=1$~\cite{Dubin}.
-In these cases, apart from possible external sources of instability, the transition to the WC is reached as a smooth crossover as soon as $N_\mathrm{p}$ is large enough.
-In other words, no QPT can take place in the thermodynamic limit (TDL) starting from an unscreened Coulomb potential.
-Screening is an essential ingredient~\cite{Hubbard1978} which allows for the Coulomb GS energy per particle to scale linearly with $N_\mathrm{p}$ and to fairly compete with the kinetic term.
-It remains to see what happens if screening is removed after taking the TDL.
+The above argument can be, however, misleading.
+Consider the case of the unscreened Coulomb potential in a $d$-dimensional space with a fixed value of $r_s$.
+For a gas of $N_{p}$ electrons, the energy per particle of the \emph{bare} $d$-dimensional Coulomb potential scales as ${N_{p}}^{d-1}$ for $d>1$, and as $\ln N_{p}$ for $d=1$~\cite{Dubin}.
+On the other hand, at any dimension $d$, the kinetic energy per particle is independent of $N_{p}$, so that the potential energy overwhelms the kinetic one for $N_{p}$ large enough.
+In other words: in the thermodynamic limit ($\TDlim$), ${r_s}_{c}\to 0^+$ and no quantum phase transition (QPT) takes place, the system being trivially a WC for any $r_s> 0$; for finite $N_{p}$, instead, the transition from free electron motion to WC obtained by increasing $r_s$ is just a smooth crossover, not a QPT.

+Screening is, therefore, an essential ingredient~\cite{Hubbard1978}: the ground-state (GS) energy per particle of the screened potential scales linearly with $N_{p}$ and can fairly compete with the kinetic term.
+It is only in this case that we can hope to observe a QPT in the $\TDlim$ by varying $r_s$.